RedsXDD/neopywal.nvim/README.md

     -- pywal template at `~/.cache/wal/colors-wal.vim`
     use_wallust = false,

+    -- This option allows to specify where Neopywal should look for a ".vim" template file. colorscheme_file = "", -- e.g.: "~/.cache/wal/custom_neopywal_template.vim".

     -- Sets the background color of certain highlight groups to be transparent.
     -- Use this when your terminal opacity is < 1. transparent_background = false,